-- The maximum continuation period (18, 29, or 36 months) expires (See "Eligibility under Continuation of Coverage COBRA Continuation) - Payment for COBRA Continuation of Coverage is not postmarked within 30 days after the date payment is due.
+- The maximum continuation period (18, 29, or 36 months) expires (See "Eligibility under Continuation of Coverage COBRA Continuation). - Payment for COBRA Continuation of Coverage is not postmarked within 30 days after the date payment is due.
 Checks returned for non-sufficient funds ("NSF" or "bounced") are considered non-payment.
-If full payment is not received (postmarked) within the grace period specified on the invoice, your coverage will be terminated, without the possibility of reinstatement - The Plan participant who is continuing coverage becomes covered under any other group medical plan, unless that plan contains a Pre-existing Condition limitation that affects the plan participant.
-In that event, the participant is entitled to COBRA Continuation of Coverage up to the maximum time period. - The Plan participant continuing coverage becomes entitled to Medicare - The Company no longer provides the coverage for any of its employees or their dependents
+If full payment is not received (postmarked) within the grace period specified on the invoice, your coverage will be terminated, without the possibility of reinstatement. - The Plan participant who is continuing coverage becomes covered under any other group medical plan.
+In that event, the participant is entitled to COBRA Continuation of Coverage up to the maximum time period. - The Plan participant continuing coverage becomes entitled to Medicare. - The Company no longer provides the coverage for any of its employees or their dependents.